favorable-mutation/dotfiles/README.md

     chmod u+x ~/etc/init/*.sh
     ```

+*   Make any changes you want to the scripts with your favorite editor.
+I would
+    recommend carefully looking through each script to see what it does, and
+    adjusting any settings that you will not need.
+The first script sets a ton
+    of user preferences for macOS.
+The second installs several programs from
+    Homebrew.
+The output for the second script is written to `~/brew.log` and
+    `~/brew.err`.
+The third links my configuration files into place.
+Run the
-*   Run the scripts in the following order:
+    scripts in the following order:

     ```
     ./setup-macos.sh
-    ./setup-brew.sh
+    ./setup-brew.sh &
     ./setup-env.sh
     ```